AlloyCI/alloy-runner/docs/commands/README.md

 ## Signals

-It is possible to use system signals to interact with GitLab Runner.
+It is possible to use system signals to interact with AlloyCI Runner.
 The following commands support the following signals:

 | Command | Signal | Action |